Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/matharray/getrowspacing/_index.md

 ---
 title: getRowSpacing
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/matharray/getrowspacing/
+url: /php-java/aspose.slides/matharray/getrowspacing/
 ---

-## getRowSpacing()  function
+## getRowSpacing()  method

  Spacing between rows of an array
  It is used only when RowSpacingRule is set to 3 Exactly in which case the unit of measure is points